Bedrock-OSS/bedrock-wiki-legacy/guide/understanding-json.md

 ## JSON Structure

-In minecraft, json files always begin with an *object*, which you can remember is two curly brackets:`{}`.
+In Minecraft, JSON files always begin with an *object*, which you can remember is two curly brackets:`{}`.
 We call this the *top level object*.
 We write our code *inside* of this object, in the form of key-value pairs.

 Here is an example of a simple json file, used for Minecraft addons: